Sydney-Informatics-Hub/ONT-bacpac-nf/docs/getting-started.md

 ## Sequencing summary

-ONT sequeincing runs will generate a sequencing summary text file, named something like `sequencing_summary_*.txt`.
+ONT sequencing runs will generate a sequencing summary text file, named something like `sequencing_summary_*.txt`.
 This file is used by multiple quality control steps of the pipeline and must be supplied with the `--sequencing_summary` parameter.

 ## Running the workflow